 Discriminant Analysis of Principal Components (DAPC):

-The DAPC analysis clearly discriminated the colonies from both localities based on their overall gene expression patterns (Fig.7).
-We also found that Om and NC colonies significantly differed in their gene expression plasticity in response to heat stress (Wilcoxon tests; controlp-value = 0.73, stressp-value< 0.01).
-This result was corroborated by the significance of the interaction term between localities and condition ()temperature effects in the GLM (P = 0.04), which indicate that the slope of the reaction norm was different between localities.
+At the overall gene expression level, our DAPC analysis clearly discriminated the colonies from both localities (Figure 7).
+More interestingly, the GLM revealed a significant interaction term between the locality and condition (control or heat stress) effects (P = 0.04), hence indicating that the slope of the reaction norm was different between localities.
 More particularly, the Om colonies responded to a greater extent than the NC ones, and thus showed significantly higher gene expression plasticity in response to heat stress.

+It is worth stressing that colonies having experienced the heat stress displayed more similar genome-wide expression profiles than controlled colonies (Fig. 7).
+Such pattern was also observed in colonies of mustard hill coral P. astreoides experiencing a heat stress compared to controls (Kenkel & Matz 2016).
+This apparent convergence in the functional response of colonies from different habitats to heat stress might be at least partly explain by the fact some common molecular pathways are turned-on when colonies are facing stressful conditions although the magnitude of such responses is different.

 Analysis of gene function:

-To investigate the functions associated with the differentially expressed genes we performed a blastx annotation of transcripts followed by a Gene Ontology (GO) term annotation to determine to which protein each gene (XLOC) corresponded most closely, andthe biological process, molecular function, and cell compartment localization of the protein(Additional File7).
-Differentially expressed genes associated with the control and stress conditions (adjusted p-value<0.05) clustered into six groups according to their expression patterns in corals from both localities (see host transcriptome analysis section).
+To investigate the functions associated with the differentially expressed genes we performed a blastx annotation of transcripts followed by a Gene Ontology (GO) term (biological process, molecular function, and cell compartment) (Supplementary FileS9).

-For the 498 common over-expressed genes, 139 biological processes were enriched compared with the entire set of annotated genes.
-The most significant biological process identified in the REVIGO analysis (i.e. with lowest FDRvalue: FDR = 2.110-68)wasstress response(Fig. 8).
+For the 498 common over-expressed genes, 139 biological processes were enriched compared to the entire set of annotated genes.
+The most significant biological process identified in the REVIGO analysis (i.e. with lowest FDR= 2.110-68) was response to stress (Figure 8).
 Following this sequentially, were cellular metabolism (FDR=3.710-49), positive regulation of biological processes (FDR = 2.410-43), cell death (FDR = 2.510-33), cellular localization (FDR = 8.410-25), and pigment metabolism (FDR = 2.110-21).
-Among the 272genes over-expressed in the NC but not in the Om colonies in response to heat stress, 38 biological processes were enrichedand the REVIGO analysis showed thatorganic acid catabolism (FDR = 1.610-22), protein transport (FDR = 1.810- 16), stress response (FDR = 4.810-13), and cellular metabolism (FDR = 310-12) were the four most significantly enriched biological processes (Fig. 8).
-Among the 2,082 genes over-expressed in the Om but not in the NC colonies in response to heat stress, the REVIGO analysis showed that160 enrichedbiological processes grouped together, withthe most significant being ncRNA metabolism (FDR = 8.910-303), cellular metabolism (FDR = 4.410-70), carbohydrate derivative biosynthesis (FDR = 5.910-64), and organic substance transport (FDR = 210-44).
+Among the 272genes over-expressed in the NC but not in the Om colonies in response to heat stress, 38 biological processes were enriched: organic acid catabolism (FDR = 1.610-22), protein transport (FDR = 1.810- 16), stress response (FDR = 4.810-13), and cellular metabolism (FDR = 310-12) were the four most significantly enriched biological processes (Figure 8).
+Among the 2,082 genes over-expressed in the Om but not in the NC colonies in response to heat stress, 160 biological processes were enriched, the most significant being ncRNA metabolism (FDR = 8.910-303), cellular metabolism (FDR = 4.410-70), carbohydrate derivative biosynthesis (FDR = 5.910-64), and organic substance transport (FDR = 210-44).

-For the 350 genes that were under-expressed following heat stress irrespective to the locality of origin (Om or NC), 48 biological processes were enrichedcompared with the entire set of annotated genes (Fig. 8).
-The REVIGO analysisgrouped these genes into five biological processes: nitrogen compound transport (FDR = 5.410-89), localization (FDR = 8.110-10), regulation of neurotransmitter levels (FDR = 1.210-8), system development (FDR = 8.810-6), and single organism process (FDR = 410-4).
+For the 350 genes that were under-expressed following heat stress irrespective to the locality of origin (Om or NC), 48 biological processes were enriched and grouped into five biological processes: nitrogen compound transport (FDR = 5.410-89), localization (FDR = 8.110-10), regulation of neurotransmitter levels (FDR = 1.210-8), system development (FDR = 8.810-6), and single organism process (FDR = 410-4).
 Among the under-expressed genes in the NC colonies only, a single biological process (anatomical structure/morphogenesis) was found to be enriched (FDR = 910-3).
-Among the under-expressed genes in the Om colonies only the REVIGO analysis grouped139enrichedbiological processes, with the most significant being ion transmembrane transport (FDR = 7.610-104), single multicellular organism process (FDR = 7.510-53), regulation of biological quality (FDR = 610-48), cell–cell signaling (FDR = 1.510-23), single organism process (FDR = 1.110-18), multicellular organism process (FDR = 1.510-16), biological regulation (FDR = 2.310-15), response to abiotic stimulus (FDR = 6.210-13),and localization (FDR = 4.610-12).
+Among the under-expressed genes in the Om colonies, 139 biological processes were enriched, with the most significant being ion transmembrane transport (FDR = 7.610-104), single multicellular organism process (FDR = 7.510-53), regulation of biological quality (FDR = 610-48), cell–cell signaling (FDR = 1.510-23), single organism process (FDR = 1.110-18), multicellular organism process (FDR = 1.510-16), biological regulation (FDR = 2.310-15), response to abiotic stimulus (FDR = 6.210-13),and localization (FDR = 4.610-12).

+The complete results for all GO term categories including molecular function are available in Supplementary File S9.